You Yangs: Outdoor activities

 The foothills to the north of the peaks are home to Ford Australia's You Yangs Proving Ground and the Sporting Shooters' Association of Australia's Eagle Park shooting range.
 There is also a paintball facility next to the SSAA range that is open to both adults and young people.

 Camping is not permitted in the You Yangs, although picnics are allowed.
-Hiking is popular, and the Mountain to Mouth (M~M) event is a bi-annual two-day 80 km art walk starting from the You Yangs and heading for the Barwon River mouth in Geelong, celebrating the contemporary song lines of the Wadawurrung people and recognising their land and traditions.
+Hiking is popular, and the Mountain to Mouth (M~M) event was a bi-annual two-day 80 km art walk starting from the You Yangs and heading for the Barwon River mouth in Geelong, celebrating the contemporary song lines of the Wadawurrung people and recognising their land and traditions.
 Autumn and winter are also considered the perfect mountain biking and horse riding conditions, because the increased rainfall makes the trails less dusty and the soil firmer, making it more suitable for riding.

 The You Yangs is home to a free 5 km parkrun event.
 You Yangs parkrun starts at 8am every Saturday near the Kurrajong Plantation car park.
 Permanent signage marks the 5 km loop course for use at any time.